-Proposed use Land to which authorisation applies Express authorisation of short term casual use or occupation for: engaging in a trade or business playing of a lawful game or sport delivery of a public address commercial photographic sessions picnics and private celebrations e.g. weddings, family gatherings filming sessions markets and / or temporary stalls including food stalls. corporate functions other special events/ promotions provided they are on a scale appropriate for the park and to the benefit and enjoyment of the local community. emergency purposes, including training, when the need arises.
+Proposed use Land to which authorisation applies Express authorisation of short term casual use or occupation for: community land playing of a musical instrument or singing for fee or reward engaging in a trade or business playing of a lawful game or sport delivery of a public address commercial photographic sessions picnics and private celebrations e.g. weddings, family gatherings filming sessions markets and / or temporary stalls including food stalls. corporate functions other special events/ promotions provided they are on a scale appropriate for the park and to the benefit and enjoyment of the local community. emergency purposes, including training, when the need arises.